jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 #### Constants (Brainstorm)

-< oops the following text can not be put in the introduction >
+< oops the following text cannot be put in the introduction >

 Design Time Set and Design Time Copy *are* actually called at run time, because nothing is set at design time.
 Design Time Set, though, can only be called in the Create procedure of the closest mutual descendant.
 Actually, a set in the create procedure is actually a call to the Design Time Set and Design Time Copy.